Collections

 - Frederic Wood Jones, anatomist and anthropologist (W.B.
 McInnes).

-A fully illustrated catalogue, Portraits at the Royal Australasian College of Surgeons, by A.W.
-Beasley, is available from the College.
+Two fully illustrated catalogues, Portraits at the Royal Australasian College of Surgeons, by A.W.
+Beasley, and Unveiling The Collections by E. Milford and G. Down are available from the College.

 For further information on the Portrait Collection, contact the RACS Curator.